New York State Route 27: Designation and since realignments

-Prior to 1970, NY 27A continued north to the Holland Tunnel in Manhattan by way of the Gowanus Expressway, the Brooklyn–Battery Tunnel, and the West Side Elevated Highway.
-On January 1, 1970, NY 27A was truncated eastward to its current western terminus in Massapequa while NY 27 was extended northward along NY 27A's former route to the Holland Tunnel, where it ends at I-78 and NY 9A.
+Prior to 1970, NY 27A continued north to Canal Street in Manhattan by way of the Gowanus Expressway, the Brooklyn–Battery Tunnel, and the West Side Elevated Highway.
+On January 1, 1970, NY 27A was truncated eastward to its current western terminus in Massapequa while NY 27 was extended northward along NY 27A's former route to Canal Street, where the Elevated Highway became NY 9A.

+When the service roads were built in Western Islip Township between 1969 and 1971, parkway-style bridges were added for them as well.
+The interchanges at Fifth Ave and Brentwood Road in Bay Shore had parkway-style arch bridges and cloverleaves.
+When the service roads were added, the parkway-style bridges were demolished and new ultilitarian structures built in their place.
+The original cloverleaves were also rebuilt to align with the new service roads.

+NY 27A was truncated east of the overlap in 1972.

+The speed limit was lowered to 55 in 1973.

-By 1973, NY 27 was cut back to its interchange with the Gowanus Expressway while I-478 was assigned to both the Battery Tunnel and all of the West Side Elevated Highway south of the Lincoln Tunnel.
+By 1974, NY 27 was cut back to its interchange with the Gowanus Expressway while I-478 was assigned to both the Battery Tunnel and all of the West Side Elevated Highway south of the Lincoln Tunnel.